davidmeredith/devsGuidebook/devGuidebook.md

 	- Small - a story must not be larger than one or two developers can implement in a single iteration.
 	- Testable - when a developer says that its 90% ready, nobody really knows how close it is to being finished.

-### Arrange core user stories into a Journey Map with a narrative flow or backbone of ‘Big Activities’ moving from left to right
+### Arrange core user stories into a Journey Map with a narrative flow or backbone of Big Activities moving from left to right

 Beneath each big activity, define short verb phrases to describe what the user does to achieve each big activity.